mrjackyliang/transmission-vpn/README.md

 4. Check __Enable Multiple Gateways__
 5. Click __OK__ then __Apply__

-__NOTE:__ Once this setting is enabled, you do not need to re-run the script.
+__Note:__ Once this setting is enabled, you do not need to re-run the script.
 The internet for Transmission will start working immediately.

 ## Wrong VPN Interface
 When running the start script for the first time, you might come across this error: `ppp0: error fetching interface information: Device not found`.